COVID-19 Update: We are open and continue to operate. See our statement here.

 - Bat Collection Kit – £15.00 per kit ex.
 VAT

 You can choose to use your own sterile consumables to collect your dropping samples.
-If you opt for this, please ensure that droppings are not squashed during transit and you still fill in a bat collection form.
+If you opt for this, please ensure that droppings are not squashed during transit and you still fill in a bat collection form here.

 Returning Your Samples For Analysis

-If you have purchased our sample collection kit, then there is no requirement to pay postage as it comes with a freepost return box.
+If you have purchased our sample collection kit, the return address is on the box along with prepaid return delivery.
 Simply secure the box with tape and post it in your nearest royal mail postbox.

 Alternatively, please post your samples to: